-Q1 Why all information including commercial portion of register should not be made accessible to any interested stakeholders of Content (b)uplinking cost (c) aggregator's commissions (d) License Costs all aggregated and divided by some percentage of connectivity (i.e. part of 120 million subscriber base) to arrive at per subscriber per month cost of content to constitute MRP for the Broadcaster+HSP ICO.
+Q1 Why all information including commercial portion of register should not be made accessible to any interested stakeholders

+Since everything originates with seeding of PAY TV Content's price, its basis needs to be standardized.
+This requirement has never been fulfilled in all these years of Cable TV Networks Regulation by the MIB or TRAI.
+One suggested way could be (a)Cost Plus to price of Content (b) uplinking cost (c) aggregator's commissions (d) License Costs all aggregated and divided by some percentage of connectivity (i.e. part of 120 million subscriber base) to arrive at per subscriber per month cost of content to constitute MRP for the Broadcaster+HSP ICO.
 This information can also be put on TRAI's web site for access by any stake holder.